International Civil Aviation Organization (ICAO)

 Annex 9 of the Chicago Convention is an important document for international civil aviation as it details the agreed international SARPs to assist the free flow of passengers and goods, without compromising border integrity and/or sovereignty.

-The Department of Infrastructure and Transport sits on ICAOs Facilitation Panel, and is part of the National Passenger Facilitation Committee, in which relevant parties (Australian Customs and Border Protection Service, Department of Immigration and Citizenship, Australian Quarantine Inspection Service, major international airports and the airlines) work together to put in place measures enabling Australia to comply with ICAO SARPs to the maximum extent possible.
+The Department of Infrastructure and Regional Development sits on ICAOs Facilitation Panel, and is part of the National Passenger Facilitation Committee, in which relevant parties (Australian Customs and Border Protection Service, Department of Immigration and Citizenship, Australian Quarantine Inspection Service, major international airports and the airlines) work together to put in place measures enabling Australia to comply with ICAO SARPs to the maximum extent possible.

 Australia regularly reviews its compliance with Annex 9 and lodges differences where necessary.